e271828e/Flight.jl/docs/notes/design/framework_spec.md

 [face](#g-face) names, expected/observed types, a severity, and the *list-in-hand* a [did-you-mean](#g-did-you-mean) needs (the offending name plus the list it should have matched).
-A kind *is* a Julia type, and severity is one of its payload fields, [Appendix C][sC]'s severity column derived from it.
+A kind *is* a Julia type, and severity is one of its payload fields, with the severity column of [Appendix C][sC] derived from it.

 Checking passes return diagnostics; the [stratum](#g-stratum) barrier (a stratum is one of the build's three phases: structure, schedule, activation) throws a